 3 ships sunk, total tonnage 6,697 GRT

 |U-32||16 Aug 1937||11 Feb 1940||3 patrols (58 days)|

 |U-860||12 Aug 1943||15 Jun 1944||1 patrol (66 days)|

-Büchel was thus relieved of command from U 32 on 11 Feb 1940 and served in several training staff positions until taking command of the larger U-860 on 12 August 1943.
+Krvtkpt.
+Büchel was relieved of his command on 11 Feb 1940, and subsequently served in several staff positions with training units before being given a boat again, the larger long range U-860, in August 1943.
 On 15 June 1944, 66 days into his first patrol, en route to the Far East as a Monsun boat, the boat was sunk by aircraft from the escort carrier USS Solomons.
-Büchel and 19 of his men survived but 42 died.
+Büchel and 19 of his men survived, but 42 died.

 BdU War diary (22 Jan 1940).
 16 - 30 Jan 1940.
 PG number 30256.

 Blair, C. (1996).
 Hitler’s U-boat War.
 The Hunters, 1939-1942.

 Busch, R and Röll, H-J. (1998).
 German U-boat commanders of World War II.